Updated: 7/20/2022

 • GSW with

-• progressive neurological deterioration with retained bullet within the spinal canal
+• progressive neurological deterioration with retained bullet in the spinal canal

 • cauda equina syndrome (considered a peripheral nerve)